Negotiation & Dispute Resolution Program

 - Ken Fox (Hamline) - “Mirror as Prism: Reimagining Reflexive Dispute Resolution Practice in a Globalized World”

-- Mary Anne Noone & Lola Akin Ojelab (LaTrobe) - “Ethical Challenges for Global Mediators: An Australian Perspective”
+- Mary Anne Noone & Lola Akin Ojelabi (LaTrobe) - “Ethical Challenges for Global Mediators: An Australian Perspective”

-- S. I. Strong (Mo) - “Beyond International Commercial Arbitration?
+- S. I. Strong (Missouri) - “Beyond International Commercial Arbitration?
 The Promise of International Commercial Mediation”